Hampei/update_cardinals_by/README.md

 ## Changelog

+0.3.0 changed activerecord support to 6.1 and 7.0

 0.2.0 changed activerecord support to 5.2 and 6.0

 0.1.0 changed activerecord support from 4.2 to 5.0 and 5.1